 Storing Medications Safely During a Hurricane

 Hurricanes can be unpredictable, but being prepared is key to staying safe.
-Part of being prepared includes packing at least seven days’ worth of necessary medications in your emergency supply kit.
+Part of being prepared includes packing at least seven days’ worth supply of necessary medications in your emergency supply kit.
 Medications should be stored in clean, cool and dry places, but hurricane conditions – from flooding to power outages – can make it difficult to keep medications safe for use.
 Be prepared and learn ahead of time how to handle and store medications safely during a hurricane.

 If Your Power Goes Out and You Have Medications Requiring Refrigeration: